MWS STAFF

 JOSH OLSEN, Co-Founder & Program Director Emeritus

-My 27 years existing on planet earth have helped me realize that connectedness to the outdoors is imperative to the health and happiness of humanity.
+My time existing on planet earth has helped me realize a connectedness to the outdoors is imperative to the health and happiness of humanity.
 It’s hard to say whether I grasped that when I first learned how to start a fire with flint and steel, or witnessed towering Redwood trees while visiting my first National Park.
 Heck, it might’ve been while I was eating dirt and watching lizards in my childhood backyard.
-Either way, those outdoor experiences cultivated a desire to seek out more outdoors.
+Either way, those outdoor experiences cultivated a desire to seek out, well, more outdoor experiences.
 Over time I’ve tried various recreational activities and outdoor challenges to pursue a deeper connection to wild places, but I noticed the connection always appeared in much quieter, less obvious moments.
 I feel driven to help young people find the same.
 Whether by pushing themselves physically or finding space to embrace the environment around them, I hope they’ll get a taste of how powerful that connection can be.

 I spent my childhood roaming the rolling green hills of Central Kentucky, splashing around in creeks, chasing lightning bugs and camping with my family.
 Early on, I shared my love for the outdoors as a camp counselor at summer camps and taking my younger sibling on mini adventures.
 My intro to much wilder places happened a bit later in life during a NOLS semester in Patagonia where I became captivated with place-based learning and gained a larger sense of what it means to be a human on this earth.
 I followed this passion into my bachelor’s degree, Environmental Sustainability at the U of Kentucky and Universidad Veritas in Costa Rica.
 Since college, I have led MCC trail crews in the woods, plains and, mountains of MT, ID, WY, and the Dakotas, including a summer working on remote trails in the Bob Marshall Wilderness.
 It was there that I fell in love with Montana’s landscape and empowering young adults to do beautifully challenging things.